Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa.

 Southern Red-backed Vole

-The Southern red-backed vole is a mostly nocturnal, small mammal from the central part of North America.
-Their color is gray, with a red stripe on its back, and an underbody of gray or white.
+The Southern red-backed vole is a primarily nocturnal, small mammal from the central part of North America.
+Their color is gray, with a red stripe on its back and an underbody of gray or white.

-This species of vole is an omnivore eating insect, grains, fruits, nuts, seeds, berries, leaves, roots, bark, fungi, and lichens.
+This species of vole is an omnivore eating insects, grains, fruits, nuts, seeds, berries, leaves, roots, bark, fungi, and lichens.

 They live in coniferous, deciduous, and mixed forests near water bodies in southern Canada and the northern United States.

-The striped skunk is a mostly nocturnal species of skunk found in the central states of North America.
+The striped skunk is a primarily nocturnal species of skunk found in the central states of North America.

-Their color can be black, gray, or brown but always has a white stripe on their back running from head to tail.
+Their color can be black, gray, or brown, but they always have a white stripe on their back, running from head to tail.